max-hoffman/maxh/content/posts/mlops-segmentation.md

 has value, but lacks the ubiquity of design simplicity and community growth desired by open-source projects.

-Ahandful of large companies have enough resources to provide heavy-weight closed-source tools.
+A handful of large companies have enough resources to provide heavy-weight closed-source tools.
 The remaining products will be judged by the winners in the open-source space.
 Tools that become best practices define community thought patterns and abstractions, leaving